Name _____________________________________

 e) in the case of steroids may be affected by altered liver function as in alcohol abuse

-a) are proteins found in the cell membrane
+a) are proteins found in the cell membrane6.
+Feedback controls within endocrine systems:

 b) are proteins that bind to DNA in the presence of hormone